emmorais/waas/README.md

 **❌ "NetworkError when attempting to fetch resource"**
 - **Most common cause**: Server not running or not accessible on https://localhost:8443
-- **Firefox-specific issue**: Firefox enforces 1-minute timeout on localhost HTTPS requests
+- **Browser compatibility issues**: Firefox and Safari have known timeout issues with long TSS operations
-  - **Automatic fix**: Enhanced compatibility mode now enabled for Firefox users
+  - **Solution**: Use Google Chrome instead - fully tested and supported
-  - **Alternative**: Use Chrome/Edge for optimal experience with long TSS operations
+  - **Status**: Firefox and Safari support is not currently available
 - **Check server status**: Ensure `cargo run` is active and shows "Ready to process TSS operations!"
 - **Certificate issues**: Make sure you accepted the self-signed certificate warning in browser
 - **Port conflicts**: Verify port 8443 is not used by another process (`lsof -i :8443` on Linux/Mac)